egenyev/egenyev/README.md

-- 👋 Hi, I’m @egenyev
+- 👋 Hi, I’m Evgeny
-- 👀 I’m interested in ...
+- 👀 I’m interested in...
 - 🌱 I’m currently learning Back-end system development
+- && C++
+- && javaScript
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me : Egenyev@gmail.com
+- 📫 How to reach me : Egenyev@gmail.com || +372 5395 7777

 <!---
 egenyev/egenyev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.